alphonsepaca/VM364/Syllabus.md

 Grading criteria for Project 1 is based on the following:

-•	The written documentation must clearly elucidate the proposed game or the iterative design process of the prototype.
+*The written documentation must clearly elucidate the proposed game or the iterative design process of the prototype.
 Points will be deducted for grammar and spelling errors.
-•	The quality of the presentation of the paper-prototype or design documentation.
+*The quality of the presentation of the paper-prototype or design documentation.

 ###Research Assignment / Presentation: Pick one aspect of your final project development that you know nothing about.
 Research best practice for this and present it to the class.
 Resources should be development forums such as the Unity forum or Stack Overflow.